A fontstack is an ordered list consisting of a primary font and optional fallback font(s).

 When your primary font has missing glyphs, the text will be rendered in the fallback font instead.
 The default fallback font set by Mapbox Studio is

-Arial Unicode MS Regular.
+Arial Unicode MS Bold.
 Unicode fonts include more glyphs than conventional fonts, allowing for better multilingual coverage.

 Manage rendering time